warner/petmail/README.md

 ./bin/petmail open
 ```

-Users are encouraged to run a pre-packaged application instead.
-Once you
+Users are encouraged to run a pre-packaged application instead, but they do
-start this application, use the menu item to open the control panel.
+not exist yet.
+Once you start this non-existent application, use the menu
+item to open the control panel.

 The node's working files are stored in a "basedir", which defaults to
 `~/.petmail` in your home directory.
 Petmail does not modify any files